-Drug Starting dose Maximum dose Additional advice Metformin 500mg OD, increase to 500mg BD after one week 2.5g daily Increase gradually to avoid side effects Aim to reach 1500-2500mg if tolerated DO NOT use if eGFR<30; use with caution if eGFR 30-45; discuss with consultant Caution in conditions that can cause tissue hypoxia; stop if dehydration Main side effects: nausea, diarrhoea Can try Metformin XR if significant side effects (but more expensive) Gliclazide 40-80mg OD 320mg daily Doses >160mg daily split to BDRisk of hypoglycaemia Glibenclamide 2.5-5mg OD 15mg daily (10mg am, 5mg noon) Only use if gliclazide not available as higher risk of hypoglycaemia Care in elderly - start lower dose Insulin (Glargine) Commence at 0.1 units/kg/day given once daily at bedtime Adjust dose by around 10% once or twice a week until the morning FBS <9 Always discuss with consultant before starting insulin Use once daily Glargine if available in preference to Mixtard (similar price in the long run, only once daily injections and lower risk of hypoglycaemia) Needs significant patient education including training on self-testing, injection technique and hypoglycaemia recognition and management Insulin (Mixtard) Commence at 0.2 units/kg/day total dose Give 2/3 dose with breakfast and 1/3 dose with evening meal Adjust dose by around 10% once or twice a week until the FBS <9 on waking and before evening meal Newer diabetic drugs (pioglitazone, gliptins, gliflozins) options. ses the above drugs are the most effective please discuss with a consultant first
+Drug Starting dose Maximum dose Additional advice Metformin 500mg OD, increase to 500mg BD after one week 2.5g daily Increase gradually to avoid side effects Aim to reach 1500-2500mg if tolerated DO NOT use if eGFR<30; use with caution if eGFR 30-45; discuss with consultant Caution in conditions that can cause tissue hypoxia; stop if dehydration Main side effects: nausea, diarrhoea Can try Metformin XR if significant side effects (but more expensive) Gliclazide 40-80mg OD 320mg daily Doses >160mg daily split to BDRisk of hypoglycaemia Glibenclamide 2.5-5mg OD 15mg daily (10mg am, 5mg noon) Only use if gliclazide not available as higher risk of hypoglycaemia Care in elderly - start lower dose Insulin (Glargine) Commence at 0.1 units/kg/day given once daily at bedtime Adjust dose by around 10% once or twice a week until the morning FBS <9 Always discuss with consultant before starting insulin Use once daily Glargine (or NPH analogue) at bedtime if available in preference to Mixtard (similar price in the long run, only once daily injections and lower risk of hypoglycaemia) Change to Mixtard BD if HbA1c target not achieved Needs significant patient education including training on self-testing, injection technique and hypoglycaemia recognition and management Insulin (Mixtard) Commence at 0.2 units/kg/day total dose Give 2/3 dose with breakfast and 1/3 dose with evening meal Adjust dose by around 10% once or twice a week until the FBS <9 on waking and before evening meal Newer diabetic drugs (pioglitazone, gliptins, gliflozins) Do not routinely use the newer diabetic drugs.
+In most cases the above drugs are the most effective options.
+If specific reasons to consider an alternative medication, please discuss with a consultant first